hernanif1/doit/README.md

 ## Example
-Want to see how the app looks like?
+Do you want to see how the app looks like?
 [Click here](https://www.behance.net/gallery/56769943/doIt)

 ## Requirements